-Applications must be submitted electronically, received no later than 9/10/2021.
+Applications must be submitted electronically, received no later than 9/15/2023.

-The SCC accepts applications electronically through the Box file transfer system.
+The SCC accepts applications electronically through the Box file transfer system (see Section 5.D.)
 Mail-in or delivered paper applications will not be accepted.

 Applications that are late or incomplete will not be accepted.